Education is a provincial government responsibility in Canada.

 With the provisions of the Schools of Choice initiative, students may apply for admission to any public school in the province.

 For more information visit Schools of Choice.

 The Funding of Schools booklet, issued annually, provides information specific to funding policies.
 For detailed information regarding funding policies, visit the Finance and Statistics site.

-Over the next 10 years, the number of days in the school year will vary from year to year within a range of 194 to 196 days depending upon the date of the first Tuesday following Labour Day.
+The number of days in the school year will vary from year to year depending upon the date of the first Tuesday following Labour Day.
 Up to a maximum of ten non-instructional days can be used for teacher in-service, parent-student conferences, administration and pupil evaluation.
 Of these ten days, five must be used for teacher in-service.
 The instructional time per week from kindergarten to grade 8 is approximately 1650 minutes.

 Visit Schools in Manitoba for current school calendar dates.

 Generally speaking, school divisions/districts are required to provide or make provision for transportation for all resident students eligible for transportation according to provincial requirements and local school board policy.